Evaluating Large Language Models on Spatial Tasks: A Multi-Task Benchmarking Study: Results and Analysis

 \subsection{Prompt tuning}

-After conducting the first round of zero-shot testing, we found that the models performed poorly in path planning, spatial understanding, and mapping tasks.
-Additionally, based on the previous difficulty classification results, we observed that the number of hard questions in these three tasks was relatively high.
+After conducting the first round of zero-shot testing, we found that the models performed poorly in simple route planning, spatial understanding, and NL2API Mapping tasks.
+Additionally, based on the previous difficulty classification results, we observed that the number of difficult questions in these three tasks was relatively high.
 Therefore, we will conduct specific prompt optimization tests for these three tasks.
-For the route planning and spatial understanding tasks, we used four prompt strategies for optimization testing: One-shot, Combined Techniques Prompt, Chain of Thought (CoT), and Zero-shot-CoT.
-When discussing the mapping task, considering that code-related issues are not suitable for prompt strategy optimization, we focused only on the first type of mapping task(see Table~\ref{tab:widgets}): where the model accesses online map services to construct and return a map link for a specific area.
-Since this type of mapping task is not suitable for testing with reasoning-based prompt strategies, we selected One-shot and Combined Techniques Prompt strategies for optimization testing.
-For the path planning task, examples of system prompts for each prompt strategy are shown below:
+For the simple route planning and spatial understanding tasks, we used four prompt strategies for optimization testing: One-shot, Combined Techniques Prompt, Chain of Thought, and Zero-shot-CoT.
+When discussing the NL2API Mapping task, considering that code-related issues are not suitable for prompt strategy optimization, we focused only on the first type of NL2API Mapping task (see Table~\ref{tab:t4}): where the model accesses online map services to construct and return a map link for a specific area.
+Since this type of NL2API Mapping task is not suitable for testing with reasoning-based prompt strategies, we selected One-shot and Combined Techniques Prompt strategies for optimization testing.
+For the simple route planning task, examples of system prompts for each prompt strategy are shown below.
+These prompt examples are provided as system prompts under the ``system" role.

 \begin{enumerate}[label=\textbf{(\alph*)}, align=left, itemsep=4pt] \item \textbf{One-Shot} \\ Question: You are in a 4 by 4 two-dimensional array.
 You have to avoid some obstacles: (0,3).
 From (1,1) to (3,0).
-Just use “up, down, left, right” to indicate your route. \\ Answer: path: down, down, left
+Just use ``up, down, left, right" to indicate your route. \\ Answer: path: down, down, left